amandaworkman1988/Child-Labor-Rotating-Chores-Home-Assistant/README.md

  Then go to "Then Do" and click "add action" > helper > input boolean > turn on and choose Chore Card Visible as your entity.
 Save and call this Chore Card On.

  Go back to settings > devices and services > automations > create automation > create new automation.
- Under when, choose  add trigger >time and location > time > 12:01 am.
+ Under when, choose add trigger.
+Choose entity and then choose state.
+Type Sunday for your state.
+This should pull up your workday entities we created.
- Go to "And If" > add condition > time and location > time and choose Sunday.
-Leave times alone.
+ Under that, type in 'On' in the "TO" line.
  Then choose "Then Do" > add action> helper > input boolean > turn off and the entity is "Chore Card Visible".
  Add another action > helper > input select > next and choose each child's Chore Visibility Off Reset entity.